badripaudel77/infinite-web/project/notes.md

 - When clicked on the that icon(Note: Only add ICON to the regular posts and not on the saved post item), make an API call to out server to fetch the details of the item (HINT: body of the JSON field).

 - Show some loading or indicator until the response is back from the server (This should expand the section where content will eventually be placed).
-When response arrives from the server, dispaly the body (remember, as of now, we're only using title to display) content on a some view (HTML element).
+When response arrives from the server, display the body (remember, as of now, we're only using title to display) content on a some view (HTML element).

 - When you render the content, the ICON should change to some collapse Indicator Icon (eg: ➖ ) and clicking on it should hide the area where content was rendered.